FARMING

 assert that a logger knows best about how the forests should be treated?

 Technically, this argument is an instance of the "genetic fallacy".
-Ideas

 should be evaluated on their own terms, not by reference to the originators.